EU-U.S. Data Privacy Framework (EU-U.S. DPF)

 About

 The United States Council for International Business (USCIB) advances the global interests of American business both at home and abroad.
 It is the American affiliate of the International Chamber of Commerce (ICC), the Business and Industry Advisory Committee (BIAC) to the OECD, and the International Organisation of Employers (IOE).
-As such, it has agreed to act as a trusted third party on behalf of the European Union (EU) data protection authorities (EU DPAs).
+As such, it has agreed to act as a trusted third party on behalf of the European Union (EU) Data Protection Authorities.

 Background